-An unfortunate scenario occurs over and over again every weekend in the Greater Boston area.
+An unfortunate scenario repeatedly occurs every weekend in the Greater Boston area.
 It plays out something like this.

 A wanna-be homebuyer decides buying a home and building equity makes more sense than writing rent checks to a landlord, paying off the landlord's mortgage, and funding the landlord's retirement.
 So far, so good.

-Next, maybe the homebuyer stops into their large bank and speaks with a "customer service specialist" about mortgage interest rates.
+Next, maybe the Massachusetts homebuyer steps into their large bank and speaks with a "customer service specialist" about mortgage interest rates.
 Not the best approach.

-Then it's off to open houses without any professional representation, without any advice about the current real estate market, and a pre-qualification likely not worth the paper it is printed on.
+Then it's off to open houses without professional representation, without experienced advice about the current real estate market, and a pre-qualification likely not worth the paper it was printed on.
 Now the home-buying plan begins to go off the rails.

 After all, the agent or agents conducting the open house have a fiduciary responsibility to the seller.
-In other words, if they are doing their job they want a potential homebuyer to pay the highest price for that home with terms more favorable to the seller.
+In other words, if they are doing their job, they want a potential homebuyer to pay the highest price for that home with terms most favorable to the seller.
 Your hope for a successful home-buying outcome has officially been derailed.

-The number one regret of homebuyers surveyed by Zillow for its 2016 consumer housing trends report was not starting the home-buying process soon enough.
+The number one regret of homebuyers surveyed by Zillow for its consumer housing trends report a few years ago was not starting the home-buying process soon enough.
 In other words, they did not carefully think through and did not plan their home-buying journey before taking the plunge.
-Many of these regretful homebuyers, whether they are willing to admit it or not, wish they wore a life jacket while navigating the home-buying process in the often turbulent Boston area housing market.
+Whether they are willing to admit it or not, many of these regretful homebuyers wish they prepared for navigating the home-buying process in the often turbulent Boston area housing market or wherever they were buying a home.
 Don't be that homebuyer.

 Buying a home in Massachusetts does not have to be stressful, but like any other important decision in life, it's not what you don't know; it's what you don't know you don't know.
-There is much to consider, including understanding the roles and types of agents and who pays those agents and how; financing a home and the many mortgage programs available; critical steps to buying a home, from searching to the closing; and what the real estate market is like where you want to buy.
-Informed homebuyers have better results.
+Homebuyers have a lot to consider, including understanding the roles and types of agents and who pays those agents and how; financing a home and the many mortgage programs available; critical steps to buying a home, from searching to the closing; and what the real estate market is like where you want to buy.
+Informed homebuyers get better results.